-In November 2020, we’ll be starting to plan our first Learning Journey which we hope, Pandemic permitting, will take place in May 2021.
+During 2021, we’ll be identifying people and organisations that are already being Bioregional in their practice and bringing them all together.
+We’ll also start planning our first Learning Journey which we hope, Pandemic permitting, will take place in May 2022.

 As we prepare for the Learning Journey, we’ll be asking ourselves: